-Quantizations of Fourier-Mukai transforms

 \subsection{Extensions and generalizations}

 Theorems~A and B are naturally formulated in greater generality.
-One variant involves involves replacing $X$ and $Y$ with $\cO^\times$-gerbes over complex manifolds, so that $\gb{X}$ and $\gb{Y}$ are $\star$-stacks (see Section~\ref{def:Quantization}) rather than $\star$-quantizations.
-Although our proof remains valid in these settings, we leave this case to the reader in order to simplify the exposition.
+One variant involves replacing $X$ and $Y$ with $\cO^\times$-gerbes over complex manifolds, so that $\gb{X}$ and $\gb{Y}$ are $\star$-stacks (see Section~\ref{def:Quantization}) rather than $\star$-quantizations.
+Although our proof remains valid in this setting, we leave this case to the reader in order to simplify the exposition.

-It is also natural to attempt relax the hypotheses of Theorems~A and B by assuming that the Fourier-Mukai kernel $P$ is an object of the derived category $D^b_{coh}(X\times Y)$ that is not necessarily concentrated in cohomological dimension $0$.
+It is also natural to attempt to relax the hypotheses of Theorems~A and B by assuming that the Fourier-Mukai kernel $P$ is an object of the derived category $D^b_{coh}(X\times Y)$ that is not necessarily concentrated in cohomological dimension $0$.
 However, such generalization requires some technical results; we intend to return to this question in the future.